bshepherdson/fcc/portable/README.md

-# Stage 1 - Forth core and library
+# FCC - Portable C engine

-Stage 1 defines a minimal set of library functions for Forth, with a portable C implementation of that set.
-This enables the resulting Forth to run on more or less any machine we have a decent C compiler for.
+This C code implements a modest set of library functions for Forth.
+This enables the resulting Forth system to run on more or less any machine we have a decent C compiler for.
 It should be fairly straightforward to write a compatible implementation in assembly code on other systems.

 There is of course an associated library written in Forth itself.
-Pains are taken using machine-detail-abstracting words like `>CODE`, `(>HERE)`, `(/CELL)` to abstract across differences in word size.
+It is intended that this library use words hiding the system details (eg. `>CODE`, `CELLS`) so that it is portable across machines.

 ## Engine Design